mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 updatePmu!(system, device, analysis; label = "PMU 1 (Bus 2)", polar = false)

-# Re-establishing ACStateEstimation type is not necessary, we update the once-created type.
+# No need for re-creation; we have already updated the existing ACStateEstimation instance
 for iteration = 1:20
     stopping = solve!(system, analysis)
     if stopping < 1e-8